 It’s important for businesses to understand what contributes to churn in order to address those issues—and ultimately drive customer retention.

-Here are 40 stats on customer retention that reinforce the growing need for customer experience management.
+Here are 40 customer retention statistics that reinforce the growing need for customer experience management.

 Customer Retention by the Numbers